catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 into the project than is required to capture the logs; and would therefore be a security hazard.

-The simplest way to create this account is to send an invitation to an existing user account on your project with `+object-storage` appended to their email.
+A convenient way to create this account is to send an invitation to an existing user account on your project with `+objectstorage` appended to their email.

 For example:

 .. image:: user-invite-object-store.png

-This will send an email to your existing account, but logically, on the cloud, it is counted as a separate account with its own access and permissions.
+This will send an email out to the address you provided.
+If you decided to use the appended `+objectstorage` on an existing email address, then you should receive your invitation in your existing mailbox.
 Once you have this new account created, you will need to confirm that is has a set of ec2 credentials.
-You can do so by sourcing the RC file associated with this account and using the following command:
+You can do so by sourcing the RC file associated with your new account and using the following command:

 .. code-block:: bash